EtchedPixels/Fuzix-Compiler-Kit/Language.md

 ## Language

 All the C89 keywords are recognized.
-The register directive is ignored, volatile and const are parsed and ignored.
+The register directive is ignored, volatile and const are parsed and mostly ignored.
 While const is useful it really complicates type handling.
 Volatile on the other hand is broken by design.

 Identifiers comply with the C standard.